 It never made it to Japan.
 Arizona’s Bisbee Daily Review reported that a man named Henry Fuffuffnick had discovered George DiPeso’s hose emerging from the ground in his backyard.
 Now, I am sure that you will agree with me that the name Fuffuffnick makes this story incredibly suspect…

 This magical hose-come-to-life was starting to cause complete chaos in the De Peso’s lives.
-They were getting absolutely no sleep from all of commotion outside their home.
-One woman sat their overnight just waiting for the hose to move.
-Every once in awhile she would scream in excitement, “There, it’s wiggling!”
+They were getting absolutely no sleep from all of the commotions outside their home.
+One woman sat there overnight just waiting for the hose to move.
+Every once in a while she would scream in excitement, “There, it’s wiggling!”
 More than 1000 people had trampled across their lawn within a 48 hour time period.
 Something had to be done to stop this madness.

 The solution was incredibly simple.
 Snip- Snip!
 George De Peso grabbed a pair of heavy shears and with one cut, put the hose out of its misery.
 “I couldn’t stand it any longer”, he was quoted as saying.
 He continued, “This thing was getting out of hand.
 My life has been a big mess.”